sheelersoft/caihdc.github.io/_posts/2017-6-9-dotnetcore-identity.md

     <PackageReference Include="Microsoft.EntityFrameworkCore.SqlServer" Version="1.1.2" />
   </ItemGroup>
 ```
 After this is added, save the file, and run dotnet restore on the project.
-This pulls down any new packages you added.
+This pulls down any new packages that were added.

 ```
 coreapitest/server/coreapitest.api> dotnet restore
 ```

 ## IdentityContext
-The first thing to do is create the IdentityContext class.
-This an EF Core db context that will be used to set up the Identity providers in the Startup class.
-Don't worry about creating a database as you can use the In Memory Database Provider for testing.
+The first thing that needs to be done is creating the IdentityContext class.
+This an EF Core database context that will be used to set up the Identity providers in the Startup class.
+Don't worry about creating a database as In Memory Database Provider can be used for testing.
 Normally, the context classes would be seperated into some sort of domain layer but for this example just create the IdentityContext.cs file in the root of the project.
-The class is simple and it's using all build in classes like IdentityUser.
+The class is simple and it's using all built in classes like IdentityUser.

 ```c#
 using Microsoft.EntityFrameworkCore;